 Another giant of faith that Skoglund cited is Amy Carmichael.
 Amy Carmichael (1867–1951), a Protestant Christian missionary in India founded the Dohnavur Fellowship.
 She gave a home to over one thousand children.

 There were other great men and women that Skoglund shared in her book namely Hudson Taylor, C.S.
 Lewis, Isobel Kuhn and others.
-They were people who possessed great faith and yet there were areas in their lives that reveal their humanness and vulnerability.
+They were people who possessed great faith and yet there were areas in their lives that revealed their humanness and vulnerability.

 The beautiful thing is that the Lord works through our vulnerability, weaknesses or even physical handicaps.